ircv3/ircv3-specifications/extensions/setname.md

 ## Description

-The `draft/setname` client capability allows clients to change their realname (GECOS) on an active connection.
+The `setname` client capability allows clients to change their realname (GECOS) on an active connection.
 It also allows servers to directly inform clients about such a change.
 This avoids a client reconnect when updating this value.

-This capability MUST be referred to as `draft/setname` at capability negotiation time.
+This capability MUST be referred to as `setname` at capability negotiation time.

-Servers advertising the `draft/setname` capability MUST support usage of the command even while the capability is not negotiated.
+Servers advertising the `setname` capability MUST support usage of the command even while the capability is not negotiated.
 Clients MUST NOT prevent users from manually using the command while the capability is not negotiated.